 Small flies or gnats hovering around decaying fruits and vegetables in your kitchen or around trashcans are probably fruit flies.
-Fruit flies are a problem year-round, but are especially active during harvest time (late summer and fall) because they are attracted to ripened or fermenting fruits and vegetables.
-Ripening and fermenting are steps in the process that leads to rotting, a decomposition of food caused by mold growth.
-Spoiled food smells because the bacteria and fungi release certain chemicals.
+Fruit flies are a problem year-round but are especially active during harvest time (late summer and fall) because they are attracted to ripened or fermenting fruits and vegetables.
+Ripening and fermenting are steps in the process that leads to rotting, decomposition of food caused by mold growth.
+Spoiled food smells because bacteria and fungi release certain chemicals.
 While humans naturally dislike these smells, fruit flies are attracted to them.
-Ripening, fermenting or rotting tomatoes, melons, squash, grapes, bananas, potatoes and onions – pretty much anything perishable – are fruit fly magnets.
+Ripening, fermenting, or rotting tomatoes, melons, squash, grapes, bananas, potatoes, and onions – pretty much anything perishable – are fruit fly magnets.

 Fruit flies are at most 4 millimeters (5/32 of an inch) so their individual features are not easy to see; they are brown or tan in color.
 They reproduce rapidly: Fruit flies can lay about 500 eggs during its 30 days of life.
 The entire lifecycle from egg to adult can be completed in as little as a week.

 If you have a severe or persistent fruit fly infestation, a pest control professional can utilize several control treatments.
 With treatments and removal of food sources, the fruit fly population will die out.

 Still looking for additional information?
 Check out our in-depth fly technical papers by clicking the "Learn More" button!